 The negotiations were difficult.
 Support from parliamentarians, governments and civil society helped both leaders to overcome resistance from pro-nuclear forces within their countries.

-PNND thanks those parliamentarians who were active in this process, especially those in France, Italy, Norway, Japan, New Zealand and Germany who sent joint letters to President Obama and President Medvedev supporting the START negotiations.
+process, especially those in France, Italy, Norway, Japan, New Zealand and Germany who sent joint letters to President Obama and President Medvedev supporting the START negotiations.
+As tough as the negotiations have been, the most difficult part still lies ahead: treaty ratification.

 PNND members, especially in countries with close relationships to the USA and/or Russia, can help this important effort by sending letters in support of the new treaty to the legislatures of the two countries.